TL;DR

 - Divide it by 1,000 to get the kWh value.
 The final figure is how much power the appliance consumes within a month.

-Let’s say you’re trying to determine the monthly power consumption of an 800-watt microwave oven operating for three minutes (0.05 hours) daily.
-Here’s the formula filled in with these details:
+Let’s say you’re trying to determine the monthly power consumption of an 800-watt microwave oven operating for six minutes (0.1 hours) daily.
+Here’s the example formula filled in with these details:

 6 Appliances That Use the Most Electricity in the Philippines